harness/developer-hub/docs/internal-developer-portal/get-started/scorecard-quickstart.md

 ![](./static/catalog-readiness.png)

-14. Go to your catalog and check for your software component you'll find the scores for catalog readiness.
+14. Go to your catalog and check for your software component you'll find the scores for catalog readinesss.

 ![](./static/catalog-readiness-applied.png)